 NPPF.
 2.10 In line with this slight annual increase, we therefore suggest that Policy SP2 should be amended so that "over the 20 year period from 2012 to 2032 provision will be made to deliver around 4,300 net additional dwellings, equating to an indicative average of 215 dwellings per annum".
 The Residual Requirement to be met by site allocations should therefore be amended to 2,873.
 Following this change, there will be a requirement to allocated a further 120 dwellings.
 2.11 It is considered this amendment is still realistic and deliverable and is a scenario that will help meet the vision and objections of the Plan which promotes a thriving economy.
 It will also help meet the current shortfall of affordable housing.
 2.12 This amendment should be replicated throughout the document; not just at Policy SP2.
-2.38 Furthermore, we do have concerns over the identified OAN.
+Page 25 2.38 Furthermore, we do have concerns over the identified OAN.
 As set out above, to Policy SP2, we suggest that the housing requirements should be amended so that "over the 20 year period from 2012 to 2032 provision will be made to deliver around 4,300 net additional dwellings, equating to an indicative average of 215 dwellings per annum".
 The Residual Requirement to be met by site allocations should therefore be amended to 2,873.
 Following this change, there will be a requirement to allocated a further 120 dwellings.
-2.36 As such, to ensure the most deliverable sites are identified for allocation and that the most appropriate OAN is met, we suggest the Council undertakes a more detailed Green Belt Review and looks to allocated the following two sites for housing: · Land at Bullions Close (north Burnley) · Land at Cornfield Grove (north Burnley) Please see Appendix A for site location plans.
+25 2.36 As such, to ensure the most deliverable sites are identified for allocation and that the most appropriate OAN is met, we suggest the Council undertakes a more detailed Green Belt Review and looks to allocated the following two sites for housing: · Land at Bullions Close (north Burnley) · Land at Cornfield Grove (north Burnley) Please see Appendix A for site location plans.
 2.37 Both the above sites are within the sole ownership of our client's, Lord Shuttleworth, Tom Kay-Shuttleworth and Lord Shuttleworth's 2011 Discretionary Settlement.
 According to the Proposals Map the two sites at Cornfield G 1495 Home Builders Federation Ltd Strategic Policies SP2 Policy SP2: Housing Requirement 2012-2032 The policy identifies a net housing requirement of around 4,180 dwellings over the plan period at an average rate of 209 dwellings per annum.
 It is considered that the policy would be more positively worded if 'around' were replaced by 'at least'.
-This would also fulfil the NPPF requirements for plans to be positively prepared and , , , boost significantly the supply of housing.
+This would also fulfil the NPPF requirements for plans to be positively prepared and In calculating the level of housing development identified in Policy SP2 the Council have drawn on up to date evidence of need and demand from an updated Strategic Housing Market Assessment undertaken in line with national planning practice guidance.